zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Attach a cloud disk.md

 2. In the left-side navigation pane, click **Instances**.
 3. Select the target region.
 4. Find the target ECS instance and click its ID to go to its Instance Details page.
-5. In the left-side navigation pane, click **Instance Disks** and then, on the Disk List page, click **Attach Disk**.
+5. In the left-side navigation pane, click **Disks** and then, on the Disks page, click **Mount**.
 6. In the dialog box, complete the following configurations:
-    -   **Target Disk**: Select a cloud disk in the **Available** status in the same region and zone.
+    -   **Target Disk**: Select a cloud disk in the **Unmounted** status in the same region and zone.
     -   **Release Disk with Instance**: If you select this option, the disk is released when you release its corresponding instance.
-    -   **Delete automatic snapshots when releasing disk**: If you select this option, all the automatic snapshots of the target disk are deleted when you release it.
+    -   **Delete Automatic Snapshots While Releasing Disk**: If you select this option, all the automatic snapshots of the target disk are deleted when you release it.
 However, all the manual snapshots are retained.
 To keep a complete data backup, we recommend that you do not select this option.

-        Click **OK** and then click **Attach**.
+        Click **OK** and then click **Mount**.

 7. Refresh the Disk List.